ta223dh/TextBuddy/README.md

 It was created and is maintained by a student at Linneuniversiteten in Sweden as part of an assignment in the course "Introduction to software quality".

-Once the module reaches version 1.0.0, it will be suitable be used by any project that needs a simple, dependency-free, modern, module for analysing text.
+Once the module reaches version 1.0.0, it will be suitable be used by any project that needs a simple, dependency-free and modern module for analysing text.

 **Table of contents**
 - [Live demo](#features-and-documentation)